Doheera-kosi/todo-list-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do list: list structure
+# To Do list: add & remove

 > Description the project.